sotbike/NESTOR/README.md

 # TB3
-meta-analysis data &amp; code (severe complications after robotic vs. open partial nephrectomy)
+meta-analysis data accompanied by code (outcome: severe complications after robotic vs. open partial nephrectomy)

 R code is included for the implementation of fixed and random effects models